 - Eyelid problems can be the result of different diseases or conditions.
 The eyelids protect the eye, distribute tears, and limit the amount of light entering the eye.
 Pain, itching, tearing, and sensitivity to light are common symptoms of eyelid problems.
 Other problems may include drooping eyelids (ptosis), blinking spasms (blepharospasm), or inflamed eyelids near the eyelashes (blepharitis).
 Eyelid problems often can be treated with medication or surgery.

 Many people with sight complications find low-vision aids helpful.
 These are special devices that are stronger than regular eyeglasses.
 Low vision aids include telescopic glasses, lenses that filter light, and magnifying glasses.
 There are also some useful electronic devices that you can either hold in your hand or put directly on your reading material.
+E-Books, iPads® and similar electronic devices often can be adjusted to provide large dark fonts and are helpful for many patients with moderate impairments.
 Some people with only partial sight are able to increase their vision significantly by using these devices.

 Whether or not you have an age-related sight condition, there are simple things you can do to help improve your vision and maintain good eye health.
 See your eye health care provider more frequently for screenings, and take special precautions if you have diabetes or a family history of eye disease.